ShelinVankawala/Question_Paper_Generator_GenAI/README.md

-# MCQGen
+# Question_Paper_Generator_GenAI

-MCQGen is a project developed by [Your Name] as part of the OpenAI project.
-The goal of this project is to generate multiple-choice questions (MCQs) using natural language processing techniques.
+Question Paper Generator is a project as part of the OpenAI project.
+The goal of this project is to generate multiple-choice questions (MCQs) and 3 & 5 marks questions using Generative AI and Langchain techniques.

 ## Features